 - Did I do my best to be fully engaged today?

-You can use the daily active questions to compare yourself against yesterday (or compare weeks).
+You can use the daily active questions to compare yourself against yesterday (or last week).

 But beware, it’s tough to face the reality of our own behaviour – and our own level of effort – every day.